Polk State College has served the higher-education needs of Polk County for more than 50 years.

 The following is Polk State College’s continuous non-discrimination statement:

-Director, of the Office of Equity, Diversity, and Inclusion (Title IX Coordinator)
+Chief Diversity Officer of Equity, Diversity, and Inclusion

 999 Avenue H, N.E.